 Just like all the recipes shared on the site and in my gluten-free cookbook, I always strive for affordable and easily accessible ingredients.
 These gluten-free fudgy brownie cookies are no exception, using kitchen staple ingredients!

 - Chocolate – A mixture of melted chocolate chips adds moisture and fudginess, while unsweetened cocoa powder intensifies the flavor.
+This double approach works particular well in GF recipes, like gluten-free ice cream sandwiches, because it hydrates the GF flour and builds structure.

 - Butter – This is melted with the chocolate chips over low heat to simplify the process.
 You may also microwave in 20-second intervals until just melted or use a double boiler.